dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 4. In the upper right side of the page, click **Settings** and then **Edit**.
 5. Select dbt Version 1.2 (latest) or higher.
 6. Toggle the Semantic Layer **On.**
-7. Copy the Proxy Server URL to connect to your [integrated tool](https://www.getdbt.com/product/semantic-layer-integrations).
+7. Copy the Proxy Server URL to connect to your [integrated partner tool](https://www.getdbt.com/product/semantic-layer-integrations).
 8. If supported by your tool, provide an API service token with metadata access.
 9. You can now run precise and consistent queries with the dbt Semantic Layer.